hussainTuri/repo-wiki-test/docs/CONTRIBUTING.md

 - All documentation lives in `docs/`
 - Do not edit the GitHub Wiki directly
 - Wiki is auto-generated on merge to `main`
+ - GitHub Wiki uses flat page URLs, so treat all Markdown filenames under `docs/` as if they were in a single directory and avoid duplicate basenames across folders.

 ## Wiki Sync Workflow